svitlana-outsampler/ITS_ICML2025/README.md

 ## Results

-The dataset contains 200 samples, 90% are used for training, 10% are used for testing.
+The dataset contains 200-1000 samples, 90% are used for training, 10% are used for testing.

-We train on 5 epochs and 100 steps.
+We train on 4 epochs

 The cosine similarity is computed with the sentence-transformers model `sentence-transformers/all-MiniLM-L6-v2`.